ubc-systopia/netshaper/README.md

 - `peer2Addr` is the address where Peer 2 is hosted
 - `peer2Port` is the port which Peer 2 is listening on (QUIC Listener)
 - `noiseMultiplier` and `sensitivity` are the Differential Privacy parameters
+- `minDecisionSize` and `maxDecisionSize` are the minimum and maximum decision size that the system should give out (we curb the maximum to ensure we don't get a decision of "infinite")
 - `DPCreditorLoopInterval` is the time interval in microseconds with which the loop that reads the queue and adds to the "sending credit" should be run
   _Note: This should be a multiple of `senderLoopInterval`_